 - 1 And welcome the man who’s weak in faith, but not for judging his unsettled opinions.fn“unsettled opinions” is one word in Greek.
 It refers to inward deliberation/reasoning about a matter, often with the added nuance of anxiety, confusion, or uncertainty about the matter.
 In this context, it likely refers to an opinion that is weak (loosely held), or one that he feels uneasy or anxious about.

-- 2 Indeed, a man who believes is able to eat all things, but the weak man eats only vegetables.
+- 2 Indeed, a man who believes is able to eat all things, but the man who’s weak eats only vegetables.

 - 4 Who are you to judge the household servant of another?
-He stands or falls to his own master, but he will stand, for the Lordfn“the Lord”, many manuscripts say “God” here instead. is able to make him stand.
+He stands or falls according to his own master, but he will stand, for [the Lord]fn“the Lord”, the majority of later manuscripts say “God” here, while the earliest manuscripts say “the Lord”. is able to make him stand.

 - 6 The man observing the day observes it for the Lord.
 [And the man not observing the day does not observe it for the Lord.]
-The man eating eats to the Lord, for he thanks God.
-And the man not eating doesn’t eat to the Lord, and he thanks God.
+The man eating eats for the Lord, for he thanks God.
+And the man not eating doesn’t eat for the Lord, and he thanks God.

 - 7 For none of us lives for himself and none dies for himself.